 2.3 Safety Considerations

 While liquid-in-glass thermometers, particularly those that contain mercury, are accurate, they must be handled with care.
-If a thermometer breaks, mercury can spill out, creating a hazardous situation due to the toxicity of mercury.
+If a thermometer breaks, mercury can spill, creating a hazardous situation due to its toxicity.
 Alcohol thermometers are safer in this regard, as they don’t pose the same health risks as mercury, but they still require careful handling to avoid breakage.

 Essential Tips for the Thermometer